 - Assess the responses to each question on the application to ensure the responses are structured according to the Request for Proposal (RFP).
 This is essential as this is the process the reviewers will use to evaluate the grant application against the provided scoring guide or rubric.

-- Examine each part of the completed application, paying close attention to required information that must be included in each section of the application.
+- Examine each part of the completed application, paying close attention to required information in each section of the application.
 Check and recheck to ensure all content is included in the context requested and the application is well organized.
 Ensure that required components are clearly identified in the proposal so that reviewers do not have to search for any content.

 - Identify collaboration about the project with one or more partners (e.g., university, business) if the grant source stipulates cooperation with partners outside of the school, being sure to explain how their contributions enhance the project.